adamllryan/notes/CSE3521 - AI Survey/06_learning_agents_and_data.md

 *Test data*: We use a smaller subset of the training data (split off before we test it so that no test data present in training data or vice versa).

 # Data
+Our dataset is a collection of data instances or examples.